 The capability discovery xIRI is generated when the IRI-POI present in the RCS Server detects that a target UE has updated the target UE’s RCS capabilities.
 This xIRI is also generated when a target UE gets information about the capabilities and state of another RCS user.

-The RCS message xIRI is generated when the IRI-POI present in an RCS Server detects that a target UE sends or receives an RCS message.
+The RCS message xIRI is generated when the IRI-POI present in an RCS Server detects that a target sends or receives an RCS message.

-The RCS message report xIRI is generated when the IRI-POI present in an RCS Server detects that a target UE sends or receives a response to an RCS message.
+The RCS message report xIRI is generated when the IRI-POI present in an RCS Server detects that a target sends or receives a response to an RCS message.

-The session establishment xIRI is generated when the IRI-POI present in an RCS Server detects that an RCS session has been created for a target UE.
+The session establishment xIRI is generated when the IRI-POI present in an RCS Server detects that an RCS session has been created for a target.

-The session modification xIRI is generated when the IRI-POI present in an RCS Server detects that an RCS session has been modified for a target UE.
+The session modification xIRI is generated when the IRI-POI present in an RCS Server detects that an RCS session has been modified for a target.

-The session release xIRI is generated when the IRI-POI present in an RCS Server detects that an RCS session has been released for a target UE.
+The session release xIRI is generated when the IRI-POI present in an RCS Server detects that an RCS session has been released for a target.

-The group chat establishment xIRI is generated when the IRI-POI present in an RCS Server detects that the target UE has joined an RCS group chat session.
+The group chat establishment xIRI is generated when the IRI-POI present in an RCS Server detects that the target has joined an RCS group chat session.

-The group chat modification xIRI is generated when the IRI-POI present in an RCS Server detects that a group chat session the target UE is participating in is modified.
+The group chat modification xIRI is generated when the IRI-POI present in an RCS Server detects that a group chat session the target is participating in is modified.

-The group chat release xIRI is generated when the IRI-POI present in an RCS Server detects that the target UE leaves a group chat session.
+The group chat release xIRI is generated when the IRI-POI present in an RCS Server detects that the target leaves a group chat session.

 The start of interception with already registered UE xIRI is generated when the IRI-POI present in an RCS Server detects that interception is activated on the target UE that is already registered for RCS services.